cloudmesh-deprecated/chef/cookbooks/slurm/README.md

 Description
 ===========
-Installs Slurm on CentOS 6.4
+Installs Slurm on CentOS 6.5 and Ubuntu 14.04

 Requirements
 ============